BentleyOu/Projects/README.md

-# Welcome to My Project Profolio
+# Welcome to My Project Portfolio
 ______________